renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 1. Load up some (long) sample and enter it into the pattern
 2. Position the cursor somewhere in the 'note trail'
-3. Check the SliceMate status panel - tells us if the sample is valid
-4. If the sample is invalid, a warning appears (click for solution)
-5. Else, we are able to slice the sample.
-Hit **"Slice at Cursor"**
+3. Hit **"Slice at Cursor"**
-6. If sample settings are compatible, a new slice/note is inserted
+4. If all went well, a new slice/note is inserted
-7. Move cursor somewhere else, repeat and rinse
+5. Move cursor somewhere else, repeat and rinse

 ### How to slice a phrase